huggingface/transformers/docs/source/en/generation_strategies.md

 ### Speculative Decoding

-Speculative decoding (also known as assisted decoding) is a modification of the decoding strategies above that uses an assistant model with  the same tokenizer, ideally a much smaller model, to generate a few candidate tokens.
+Speculative decoding (also known as assisted decoding) is a modification of the decoding strategies above, that uses an assistant model (ideally a much smaller one) with  the same tokenizer, to generate a few candidate tokens.
 The main model then validates the candidate tokens in a single forward pass, which speeds up the decoding process.
 If `do_sample=True`, then the token validation with resampling introduced in the [speculative decoding paper](https://arxiv.org/pdf/2211.17192.pdf) is used.

-Currently, only greedy search and sampling are supported with assisted decoding, and doesn't support batched inputs.
+Currently, only greedy search and sampling are supported with assisted decoding, and assisted decoding doesn't support batched inputs.
 To learn more about assisted decoding, check [this blog post](https://huggingface.co/blog/assisted-generation).

 To enable assisted decoding, set the `assistant_model` argument with a model.